QBlobster/true-single-phase-clock/README.md

 hspice -i TSPC.sp -o ./lis/TSPC.lis
 ```

-The waveform result will be stored in the `./lis/TSPC.tr0`.
+The waveform result will be stored in `./lis/TSPC.tr0`.
 You can use `wv` to view the waveform.

 | | outA | outB | outC |
 | :-----: | :-----: | :----: | :----: |